ShixiongQi/UNIVERSE/README.md

 4. On *master* node, run `./k8s_insatll.sh master <master node IP address>`
 5. On *worker* node, run `./k8s_install.sh slave` and then use the `kubeadm join ...` command obtained at the end of the previous step run in the master node to join the k8s cluster.
 Run the `kubeadm join` command with *sudo*

-### Create an example Pod
-kubectl create -f example.yaml

 ## Deploy Istio (quick setup)
 1. If the system login name is different from the docker name then, run `export DOCKER_USER=<docker name>`
 2. On master node, run `./prerequisite.sh`
 3. On master node, run `sudo docker login` to login with your dockerhub account
-4. On master node, run `${MYMOUNT}/istio/out/linux_amd64/istioctl manifest install -f istio-de.yaml` to setup custom istio
+4. On master node, run `${MYMOUNT}/istio/out/linux_amd64/istioctl manifest install -f istio-de.yaml` to setup custom istio **NOTE: we use the built-up image in Viyom's docker registery directly**
-5. Edit the resource usage of `istio-ingressgateway` deployment.
-Set CPU as 16 and memory as 40Gi.
+5. **Edit the resource usage of `istio-ingressgateway` deployment.
+Set CPU as 16 and memory as 40Gi.**

 ## Deploy Istio (Build manually)
 1. If the system login name is different from the docker name then, run `export DOCKER_USER=<docker name>`